isorna/dzc/rules/the-basics.md

 ## The Golden Rule

 Dropzone Commander is a game designed for fun and tense battles.
 The rules are written to minimise disagreements, but will never be ironclad - particularly in high stakes competitive settings.
-In situations where it s not immediately obvious how to proceed, always remember the Golden Rule: the object of the game is to win, the point of the game is for both players to have fun.
+In situations where it's not immediately obvious how to proceed, always remember the Golden Rule: the object of the game is to win, the point of the game is for both players to have fun.

-In a fun game, it s good practice to allow your opponent a little leeway, whether measuring line of sight, planning their actions, or any number of other options that come up during a game.
+In a fun game, it's good practice to allow your opponent a little leeway, whether measuring line of sight, planning their actions, or any number of other options that come up during a game.
 If your opponent wants to do something fun and interesting, put yourself in their shoes - who knows when you ll want to try something equally as daring?

-Failing that, if you still can t decide on a way to proceed, roll a dice!
-It s easier to do that than to spend a long time poring over rules - roll off, then make a note to double-check after the game is over.
+Failing that, if you still can't decide on a way to proceed, roll a dice!
+It's easier to do that than to spend a long time poring over rules - roll off, then make a note to double-check after the game is over.

 ## Dice

 Dropzone Commander uses 6-sided dice, often referred to as D6.
 Unless otherwise stated, when instructed to roll a dice, it will be a D6.
-Occasionally a D3 dice will also be needed, although it s easy enough to simulate these using D6 (1/2 = 1, 3/4 = 2, 5/6 = 3).
+Occasionally a D3 dice will also be needed, although it's easy enough to simulate these using D6 (1/2 = 1, 3/4 = 2, 5/6 = 3).

 **Often dice will have modifiers to their rolls.
 A plus penalty (such as a +2 penalty) will increase the number needed to roll, whereas a minus bonus (such as a -1 bonus) will reduce the number needed to roll.**